rdwhitley/ow-code-sample/README.md

 To complete this effort, the following items are required:

-* Build a JSON Schema based on the structure of each CSV row.
+* Build a JSON Schema based on the structure of each CSV row in `spec/csv/sample-part-data.csv`
     - Columns sku -> part_status should be at the top level.
     - Columns image -> 3d_model_iges should be part of an array with key 'images'.
     - Columns eu_rohs_y -> voltage_rating should be part of an array with key 'attributes'.
 Each entry should be a key/value pair.